 When I was in seventh grade, I began to raise my own voice.
 And I told my parents, I don’t want to go to church because I don’t believe in Christianity.
 The good thing is that my parents gave me a choice.
 So I didn’t go, but my grandmother always begged me to go.

-There were a lot of revivals and at one of my revivals that I attended, I questioned, “Is God real?”
+There were a lot of revivals and at one of the revivals that I attended, I questioned, “Is God real?”
 I prayed to God and told him, “If you are really real, please let me know.
 Otherwise, I don’t think I can attend church and I’ll probably close my heart.”

 Being a pastor was not your initial desire.
 What did you do prior to becoming a pastor?